 The appointee is usually a friend or relative, but can also be an organisation like a housing association, or in some circumstances, the local council.
 The person applying to be an appointee must be over 18.

 The office dealing with a benefit claim at the DWP can also deal with the request to become an appointee.
 This appointment can deal with all DWP benefits but a separate application is needed for Housing and Council Tax benefit, this should be made to the local district council.
 To apply to the DWP for appointeeship you need to complete a BF56, available for your local Job Centre.

-If you have concerns about whether an appointee is acting is acting in the best interest of the claimant, you can raise this with DWP (opens in a new window).
+If you have concerns about whether an appointee is acting in the best interest of the claimant, you can raise this with DWP (opens in a new window).

 The DWP has a guide for appointees (opens in a new window) that will give you further information.